ErikFaustmann/Support-vector-machines/README.md

 # Support-vector-machines
-Implementation of the SVM algorithm to classify the MNIST- dataset
+Implementation of the SVM algorithm in MATLAB to classify the MNIST- dataset.